From the Inside: Remembering Chester Bennington of Linkin Park

 In the spring of 2003, I heard Linkin Park were finally going to release their second album.
-I remember speculating on the new title.
-The album was called Meteora.
+I remember obsessively speculating on the new title until learning the new album would be called Meteora.

 I enjoyed it, but not nearly as much as Hybrid Theory.
 The lyrics were bland, the songs formulaic.
 I’d heard all this already.
 I wasn’t necessarily disappointed — it was good to have Chester back.
 His performances on Easier To Run, Lying from You, Numb, Hit the Floor and From the Inside were all up-to-form.
 But that initial spark of adolescent infatuation had faded out.

 Four years later, Minutes to Midnight came out.
 I remember my friend Franz showing it to me as we drove to Meijer to get materials to make a green screen for a film project we were working on.
 I didn’t even know Linkin Park was putting out an album that year.
 I remember the 18 second scream Chester did on Given Up.
 I remember talking to Franz — my first good friend who actually enjoyed Linkin Park as much as I did — about how Chester was a transcendentally good singer and easily the best thing about the band.

 I didn’t dig Minutes to Midnight as a whole, although there was a U2-esque song Franz showed me called Shadow of the Day that was pretty decent.
 Another one called Bleed It Out was good, too.
 I remember this was the first time I’d ever heard Mike Shinoda sing instead of just rap.
 But I knew that Linkin Park’s days as one of my favorite bands were long over.

 Three more years went by, and I forgot about Linkin Park.
 I graduated from college.
 I started life as an adult.
 The Recession hit and Obama was elected.